pethersilva/associateandroiddevelopercertification/README.md

 # Associate Android Developer Certification

-This repository was created to keep all my study files to the Associante Android Developer Certification (AAD)
+This repository was created to keep all my study files to the Associate Android Developer Certification (AADC)

 ## Android Core